Wednesday, February 21, 2024

 Adding Procedures & Random Tables to Vampire: The Masquerade, Part 2: NPC Creation

-After a brief detour through a sandbox made with my city creation procedures and tables, it's finally time to dive into NPC creation!
+It's finally time to dive into NPC creation!
 As with part 1, this involves a lot of tables, so much so that I even made some Perchance generators to help facilitate the process.
 You'll find those at the end of the post, but to be honest, I feel like they might actually be the main course.
 That's how happy I am with them.

 Without further ado, let's Embrace some Kindred!